umairkhan404/Elastic-Stack---The-Basic-/README.md

-# 🔍 Elastic-Stack---The-Basic-
+#Elastic-Stack-The-Basic

-🧠 Understand how SOC analysts use the elastic stack (ELK) for log investigations.
+Understand how SOC analysts use the elastic stack (ELK) for log investigations.

 ---